fluxfederation/on_form/README.md

 	  end
 	end

 The form object responds to the usual persistance methods like `email`, `email=`, `save`, `save!`, `update`, and `update!`.

 It will automatically write those exposed attributes back onto the models, and *it exposes any validation errors from those fields on the form object itself* - you don't have to copy them back manually or move your field validation code over to get started.
+It'll also expose any errors on base on the models whose attributes you exposed.

 ## Contributing